Issue # 9, Fall 2003

 • About the Contributors, #9

 Stephen W. Angell is the Leatherock Professor of Quaker Studies at the Earlham School of Religion.
-Chuck Fager is Editor of Quaker Theology and Director of Quaker House in Fayetteville, North Carolina.
-His most recent books include Shaggy Read More
+Read More